 |C||Red||MAF Signal Circuit|

-* Your specific VW vehicle may have different colors.
+* Your specific Nissan vehicle may have different colors.

 The Mass Air Flow (MAF) Sensor's job is to measure the amount of air that the engine is breathing.
 And this measurement of the air flow is sent to the Fuel Injection Computer as an Analog DC voltage signal.